 That's why each year I donate artwork to animal charities to be auctioned off to help animals in need.
 The nonprofit organizations keep 100% of the proceeds from these sales.

 I also love helping other artists.
-So I regularly make YouTube videos that teach artists how to run an business, do art fairs, and paint in acrylics.
+So I regularly make YouTube videos that teach artists how to run an art business, make art prints, sell at art fairs, and paint in acrylics.
 Art has transformed my life.
 And my goal is to help artists who are just starting out transform theirs in a similar way.
 Following one's passion is the best way to live a life... at least in my opinion :)

 Art Gallery Tour (from 2017)

 I live in Wichita, Kansas.
-I have a home-based studio and show my work at art fairs throughout the midwest.
-I also used to have an art gallery in Wichita’s Towne West Mall, but I had to close it due to Covid and my health.
+I have a home studio and show my work at art fairs throughout the midwest.
+I also used to have an art gallery in Wichita’s Towne West Mall, but I had to close it in 2020 due to Covid and my health.
 Watch this TV interview I did with KSN news in my gallery.

 I’m currently focusing on several bodies of work in various mediums.
 Variety is the spice of life, and I love to experiment with things in my art practice!
 So as you browse my website, you’ll see abstract paintings and surreal landscapes alongside my animal paintings.